min-height

 Notes

-In CSS3, new values have been introduced to the min-height
+In CSS3, new values have been introduced to the min-height property.
+The official syntax looks like this:

 min-height: [ [<length> | <percentage>] && [border-box | content-box]? ] | available | min-content | max-content | fit-content